ubunatic/makepy/README.md

 Motivation
 ----------
-Most Python developer know `argparse`, `logging`, and `structlog` and have used them before.
-However, in my projects I have used the same or very similar code over and over again when using these modules.
+Most Python developer know `argparse`, `logging` or `structlog`, `tox` and `pip`, and many also use `twine`, `setuptools`, and others.
+However, in my projects I have used the same or very similar code and build chains over and over again when using these tools and modules.
 And since I do not like to repeat myself, I wanted to extract the most common practices from my projects and make them available for my next projects and for others to use.

+I will keep PimPy updated, with future learning and are happy to welcome pull reuests.

 Have fun!